Skip to main content Skip to search Skip to main navigation

 1. Is the reporting chain known and can the emergency call be made quickly?

-2. are the contact details of the emergency doctor known?
+2. Are the contact details of the emergency doctor known?

-3. is sufficient first aid material available in accordance with Section 25 (2) of DGUV Regulation 1?
+3. Is sufficient first aid material available in accordance with Section 25 (2) of DGUV Regulation 1?

-4. who checks the first aid boxes regularly and when?
+4. Who checks the first aid boxes regularly and when?

-5. is there a first aid room in accordance with Section 25 (4) of DGUV Regulation 1 and is it equipped accordingly?
+5. Is there a first aid room in accordance with Section 25 (4) of DGUV Regulation 1 and is it equipped accordingly?

-6. are the first aid materials, equipment and facilities properly labelled?
+6. Are the first aid materials, equipment and facilities properly labelled?

-7. is the required percentage of first aiders available for the company and distributed across all shifts?
+7. Is the required percentage of first aiders available for the company and distributed across all shifts?

-8. are the first aiders known to all employees and are they trained accordingly and receive further training every two years?
+8. Are the first aiders known to all employees and are they trained accordingly and receive further training every two years?

-9. are employees instructed at least once a year in accordance with §4 of the DGUV regulation?
+9. Are employees instructed at least once a year in accordance with §4 of the DGUV regulation?
 Is a company paramedic necessary?

-10. are first aid measures recorded correctly and handled in accordance with data protection law?
+10. Are first aid measures recorded correctly and handled in accordance with data protection law?

 WERO services address precisely these challenges and operational requirements.
 Our specialist and medical product consultants will be happy to instruct your employees accordingly, check the available first aid material and regularly check that it is complete.
-Our entireWERO4YOU offer can be found here.
+You can find our entire WERO4YOU range of services here.

 Consultants on site